-Seventh grade English class will include a study of basic grammar mechanics, with emphasis on parts of speech, punctuation, and spelling.
-An English grammar text and workbook will be used.
-Reading comprehension, vocabulary, and an introduction to the basic components of a short story will be included in the curriculum.
-Students will read and discuss class novels.
+Seventh grade English class will include the study of novels (both fiction and nonfiction), poetry, and plays.
+Students will study basic grammar mechanics, with emphasis on parts of speech, punctuation, and spelling.
+Reading comprehension, vocabulary, and an introduction to the basic components of a stories will be included in the curriculum.
+Students will write a research paper in their nonfiction unit.